 Networking is a process of building relationships to expand your career knowledge and advance your professional development.
 Connecting with people in your field of interest can help you learn about different career options, explore your fit within a particular profession and identify the qualities and skills of successful professionals.
 It is also an excellent way to learn more about industry trends and discover internship and job opportunities.
 Effective networking involves intentionally initiating and maintaining relationships over the course of time.
-Consider the following strategies as you enhance your networking skills:

 Create Your List of Contacts